jpmens/mosquitto-auth-plug/README.md

 code together with the libraries required for the back-end you want to use in the plugin.
 OpenSSL is also required.

-Copy `Makefile.example` to `Makefile` and edit `Makefile` to modify the definitions at the top to suit your building environment, in particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library.
+Modify `config.mk` to suit your building environment, in particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library.

 After a `make` you should have a shared object called `auth-plug.so` which you will reference in your `mosquitto.conf`.